stefanvstein/stonehorse.candy/README.md

                       Trampoline::done);
 }
 ```
 The `stop` function will terminate the iterator, while `recur` will continue recursion without delivering a value to the iterator.
-The value of calling recur will be invisible to the iterator.
+The value of calling `recur` will be invisible to the iterator.

-New lazy iterables can easily be constructed by composing the dozen of functions already existing in the [Iterable](iterablejava).java.
+New lazy iterables can easily be constructed by composing the dozen of functions already existing in e.g. [Iterable](iterablejava).java.
 Perhaps like:

 ```java
 <T> Iterable<T> interleave(Supplier<? extends T> t,